 Wide range of inks

 Water.
 Buffers.
 Oils.
 Acids.
 Solvents.
 Nanoparticles.
 And more.

-How FluidFM boosts your nanoprinting experiments
+How the FluidFM technology can boost your nanoprinting experiments

 Any pattern from µm to cm at sub-micrometer resolution